Khả năng phán đoán

 Developed as a result of the Massachusetts School Wellness Needs Assessment, the Massachusetts School Wellness Coaching Program (MSWCP) is a year-long program intended to help strengthen the school wellness efforts of schools and school districts that have an established school wellness committee and have developed a written local school wellness policy.
 A dedicated wellness coach is paired with schools and school districts to provide technical assistance with assessment, action planning, implementation, monitoring and evaluation with an emphasis on enhancing compliance with the USDA Final Rule for Local School Wellness Policy Implementation under the Healthy, Hunger-Free Kids Act of 2010.
 Partnering theory with evidence-based strategies for school wellness success, this model helps schools get those wellness policies off the shelf and into action!

-The application window for the 2022-2023 School Year has officially closed, but DESE is still here to help!
-If you would like information on how to achieve compliance or advance school wellness in your district, please contact the DESE school wellness specialist.
+If you would like more information about the program, or how to achieve compliance or advance school wellness in your district, please contact the DESE school wellness specialist.

 Four-Week Online Graduate Courses

 Framingham State University (FSU) offers a variety of four-week online graduate courses for educators and school professionals that take place four times a year: in the fall, twice in the spring, and in the summer.
 All courses count for one graduate credit and provide 22.5 PDPs for teachers or 15 hrs continuing education for school nutrition professionals, RDNs and RNs.

 There are a handful of courses available through FSU that focus on promoting and advancing school wellness (below).
 Available courses will vary by semester.
 Please check the Professional Development for Educators Courses & Registration page to see current course offerings, cost and to register.